d2l-ai/d2l-en/chapter_linear-networks/softmax-regression-gluon.md

 A few steps down the road in backpropagation, we start to get horrific not-a-number (``nan``) results printed to screen.

-Our salvation is that even though we're computing these exponential functions, we ultimately plan to take their log in the cross-entropy functions.
+Our salvation is that even though we are computing these exponential functions, we ultimately plan to take their log in the cross-entropy functions.
 It turns out that by combining these two operators ``softmax`` and ``cross_entropy`` together, we can escape the numerical stability issues